Aahbouch/aahbouch.github.io/README.md

-# High Temperature Computational Studies on CSH
+# High-Temperature Effects on Calcium-Silicate-Hydrates

 ## Project Abstract
 This research project focuses on the computational studies of Calcium Silicate Hydrate (CSH) at high temperatures.
-Our goal is to explore and understand the structural, thermodynamic, and kinetic behavior of CSH when exposed to elevated temperature conditions.
-The study will employ various computational and modeling techniques, such as Molecular Dynamics (MD), Density Functional Theory (DFT), and Monte Carlo simulations.
+Our goal is to explore and understand the structural, and mechanical behavior of CSH when exposed to high-temperature conditions.
+The study will employ Molecular dynamics simulation. some of the input files, data files, and Python codes used for post-processing are also listed above.

 ## Literature Review
 For a deeper understanding of the subject, a literature review has been conducted covering various aspects of high-temperature effects on CSH and computational techniques used in material science.
-The references have been meticulously organized and stored in the Zotero reference management software for easy access.
+The references have been organized and stored in the Zotero reference management software for easy access.

 Please visit the following link to access the curated Zotero library: [Zotero Library](https://www.zotero.org/groups/5014044/csh_at_high_temperature/library).